Claiming compensation for psychiatric injury caused by medical negligence

 If made law Mr McDonald’s Bill would extend the list of relationships which are accepted by the courts as having a sufficiently ‘close tie of love and affection’ for victims to claim compensation for psychiatric injury.
 It would also bring bereavement damages in line with Scotland where the level and eligibility is judged on individual merit.

 For further guidance on claiming compensation for psychiatric injury caused by medical negligence, either as a patient or a close family member or friend, call our free legal helpline on 0333 888 0412.
-Alternatively drop us an e-mail with brief details of the case.
+Alternatively drop us an e-mail with brief details of your case.

 Psychiatric Injury and Medical Negligence Claims